chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_remote_directory_syntax.rst

 where

 * ``'/etc/apache2'`` specifies the directory
-* ``source`` specifies a directory in the current cookbook (use the ``cookbook`` attribute to specify a file that is in a different cookbook)
+* ``source`` specifies a directory in the current cookbook (use the ``cookbook`` property to specify a file that is in a different cookbook)
 * ``owner``, ``group``, and ``mode`` define the permissions

-The full syntax for all of the attributes that are available to the |resource remote_directory| resource is:
+The full syntax for all of the properties that are available to the |resource remote_directory| resource is:

 .. code-block:: ruby